 What is Population Health?

 Population health is the study of relationships between many health determinants and/or health outcomes in large populations.
 It sits at the intersection of medicine and public health, spanning basic and social sciences, enabling integrated research that encompasses virtually every domain of life and society.

-The Stanford Center for Population Health Sciences is home to faculty and research scientists focused on areas such as:
+The Stanford Center for Population Health Sciences is home to faculty and research scientists with expertise in a variety of disciplines:

 microbiology · preventive medicine · psychology · sociology

 Areas of Focus

 Although pre-existing and novel PHS research projects span the gamut of scientific arenas and disciplines, our Center attempts to focus efforts through a series of “working groups”—informal networks of researchers sharing a conceptual area of shared interest.
 PHS currently has 14 active working groups comprised of nearly 170 faculty members from 7 Stanford schools and over 50 departments.
 Our working groups are focused on diverse topics such as The First Thousand Days of Life, Immigration and Health, Gene-Environment Interaction, Health Disparities, mHealth and Other New Technologies.
 [Learn more]